piyushkumarjiit/PiHoleWithDoH/README.md

 Please note you need to update your DNS setting on the LAN tab as well as WAN tab on your router admin page.

 ## Testing
-Once you have updated router config and restarted (or flushed DNS cache on client), run extended tests on dnsleaktest.com and you should see only 1 Cloudflare server in results.
+Once you have updated router config and restarted (or flushed DNS cache on client), run extended tests on https://www.dnsleaktest.com (or http://en.conn.internet.nl/connection/ ) and you should see only 1 Cloudflare server in results.

 For checking PiHole status, run <code> pihole status</code>.